Wolftribe-Network/3-node-Hetzner-Ceph-Cluster/README.md

 # 3 Node Ceph Cluster using Hetzner dedicated root servers
-the 3 hetzner nodes should be in a vSwitch with eachother, the tag used in this setup is 4000 any server that is connected to the servers should also be added to the vSwitch for accessibility to these nodes boot all 3 servers into Linux Rescue mode
+the 3 hetzner nodes should be in a vSwitch with eachother, the tag used in this setup is 4000

+boot all 3 servers into Linux Rescue mode

 make sure all hard drives are wiped while you're in rescue mode or before you get into the ceph installation